matcauthon49/matcauthon49.github.io/_pages/some-fun-stuff.md

 + **A Proof of Security of Yao’s Protocol for Two-Party Computation**.
 [Article](https://eprint.iacr.org/2021/1453).
 + **The Rise of Paillier: Homomorphic Secret Sharing and Public-Key Silent OT**.
 [Article](https://eprint.iacr.org/2021/262).
 + **Extending Oblivious Transfers Efficiently**.
 [Article](https://www.iacr.org/archive/crypto2003/27290145/27290145.pdf).

-[This](https://lostmediawiki.com/Home) is the lost media wiki, one of my favorite websites.
-It's devoted to finding and archiving 'lost' media -- ie, media that was once available for public viewing but can no longer be found.

 <h2 style="color: #cc0000;">some open problems</h2>